sonygod/UnityGLTFTest/README.md

-copy your webgl forder into examples/unity ,
+copy your build forder (../bin) into examples/unity ,

 maybe like :